Prescription Drugs | 5 min read

 If you’re already taking Wellbutrin and had a drink, don’t panic.
 Though there are serious risks to combining Wellbutrin and alcohol, it doesn’t necessarily mean that you will experience severe effects.

-Keep a close eye on your symptoms for 24 hours.
+Monitor your symptoms closely for 24 hours.
 If you experience suicidal ideation, tremors, seizures, or other troubling symptoms, seek medical attention.

-Substance misuse is when you use prescription or over-the-counter drugs other ways than intended, usually to get high.
-For example, misusing a substance could be taking more of the drug than prescribed, taking it more frequently, or taking it to get different effects than intended – such as getting high.
+Substance misuse is when you use prescription or over-the-counter drugs in ways other than intended, usually to get high.
+For example, misusing a substance could be taking more of the drug than prescribed, taking it more frequently, or taking it to get different effects than intended, such as getting high.

 No matter the drug, substance misuse can be dangerous and indicates problem use of a drug.
 Many substances, including generally safe prescription medications, can have serious side effects.
 Some have the potential for addiction as well, which is an increased risk with misuse.